 The Jesuits were wise enough to record the results of their research into encyclopedias.
 Thus others were able to benefit from their work.
 The Jesuits were responsible for spreading scientific knowledge to China, India, Lebanon, The Philippines, Africa, South America, and Central America.

 Fr.
 Nicholas Steno is credited with formulating most of the principles of modern geology.
 Catholic monks were the movers and shakers in developing agriculture.
 The Benedictines made great strides in this area.
 They turned swamps into fertile land.
 Through their efforts peasants learned about irrigation.
-Thomas E. Woods notes that "The monks were also the first to work toward improving cattle breeds" (page 31).
+Thomas E. Woods notes that "The monks were also the first to work toward improving cattle breeds" (How the Catholic Church Built Western Civilization, page 31).

 The Church was instrumental in the development of Astronomy, Mathematics, Banking, Chemistry, Architecture, Economics, Culture and Art.
 Pope Sylvester II is responsible for the Christian world throwing out Roman Numerals in favor of the Hindu-Arabic numbers that we use today.
 He also invented the clock so that we would no longer have to rely on sundials.
 Space does not permit me to list all of the contributions that the Church has made to Western Civilization.
 Suffice it to say, the list, as Mr. Woods and others so ably illustrate, is quite long.
 It is important to note that the Churchís contributions to Western Civilization were a direct result of its beliefs.